brangmai1/progress_tracker/README.md

 		- pip install -r requirements.txt

-3. Set up your MySQL database
+3. Configure the database:
-	- Create a new MySQL database name on MySQLWorkbench or your favorite DBMS.
+	- Create a new MySQL database or your favorite DBMS.
 	- Add .env file to the project, outside the static or templates folders.
 	- Add the following key-value pairs to the .env file, and update the values with your own information.
 		DB_NAME=my_database